 Are you spending Thanksgiving in San Francisco?
-If so, you will be excited to learn that there are a lot of fun events scheduled on Thanksgiving Day and throughout the weekend.
-In 2015, this popular holiday falls on November 26.
+If so, you will be excited to learn that there are a lot of fun things to do on Thanksgiving Day and throughout the weekend.
+In 2023, this popular holiday falls on Thursday, November 23.

 Several restaurants open their doors to serve up a variety of gourmet dishes.
 You can also do something a little different and enjoy your meal while cruising around the bay.
 In addition, many tour companies run most of their fun adventures throughout the day.

 The rest of the weekend (11/24 - 11/26) is also full of activity including a chance to check out our holiday lights and Black Friday Shopping.

 Disclaimer: I receive a small commission from some of the links on this page.